Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: Details of Training on the Mixed Datasets

-To demonstrate that StableCamH can be trained with multiple datasets simultaneously and can attain strong generalization, we train the model with multiple datasets and evaluate it on the KITTI Eigen test split \cite{Eigen}.

-\subsection{Dataset preparation}
+\subsection{Dataset Preparation}

-We use the images from a front camera in Argoverse2 \cite{Argoverse2}, Lyft \cite{Lyft}, A2D2 \cite{A2D2}, and DDAD \cite{PackNet} as training datasets.
-As mentioned above, since the focal lengths are essential for scale-aware MDE, we resize the image and align the focal lengths to 1000 px.
-In order to facilitate the training process, we crop the images to 832$\times$512.
-These resizing and cropping are also conducted during evaluation.
+We use the images from the front camera in Argoverse2~\cite{Argoverse2}, Lyft~\cite{Lyft}, A2D2~\cite{A2D2}, and DDAD~\cite{PackNet} for training.
+As mentioned in \cref{sec:FUMETResults} since the focal lengths are essential for metric MDE, we resize the image and align the focal lengths to 1000 px.
+In order to facilitate the training process, we crop the images to 832$\times$512 resolution.
+These resizing and cropping are also done for evaluation on the KITTI Eigen split~\cite{Eigen}.

-To make the training easier and more efficient, we eliminate the frames where the camera is stationary since training with these frames greatly degrades the inference performance \cite{Monodepth2}.
+To make the training easier and more efficient, we eliminate frames where the camera is stationary since training with these frames greatly degrades the inference performance~\cite{Monodepth2}.
 We achieve this elimination by looking at pairs of successive frames and simply checking the number of pixels with large differences in normalized intensities.
 Images with a small number of pixels with large intensity changes are deemed stationary and discarded from the training dataset.
-Since Argoverse2 is captured at a higher frame rate than the other datasets are, we treat every other frame as successive frames.
+Since Argoverse2 is captured at a higher frame rate than the other datasets, we treat every other frame as successive frames.

-For optimization during training, StableCamH requires a sufficient number of images captured with the same camera height.
-We select such scenes that include at least 2,500 images.
-At the every end of the training epoch, we optimize each camera height individually.
+For optimization during training, FUMET requires a sufficient number of images captured with the same camera height.
+We select such sequences with at least 2,500 frames.
+At the end of each training epoch, we optimize each camera height individually.
 In total, we use 235,341 images for training.

-\subsection{Training settings}
+\subsection{Training Settings}

-We train the model with the same batch size and initial learning rate as used during training on the KITTI dataset.
-Considering the gap of the number of training samples between the KITTI dataset and the multiple datasets, we set $\tau_\mathrm{mid}=4$ and train the model for 10 epochs while reducing the learning rate by half every 3 epochs.
+We train Monodepth2~\cite{Monodepth2} with ResNet50 on FUMET with the same batch size and initial learning rate as used during training on the KITTI dataset (\cref{sec:FUMETResults}).
+Considering the gap of training samples between KITTI and the mixed dataset, we set $\tau_\mathrm{mid}=4$ and train for 8 epochs while reducing the learning rate by half every 3 epochs.
+For training on the mixed dataset and KITTI, we train for 8 epochs with $\tau_\mathrm{mid}=3$ and reduce the learning rate by half every 2 epochs.